A Deligne conjecture for prestacks

-where the latter is the cellular chain complex of the $(l-1)$th simplex (living in negative degrees, due to our cohomological conventions). \end{proof}
+where $l$ is the number of subwords given in Lemma \ref{lemdecompositionword} and the right hand side is the cellular chain complex of the $(l-1)$th simplex (living in negative degrees, due to our cohomological conventions). \end{proof}

-\begin{prop} The homology of $\Quilt(T)$ is one-dimensional and concentrated in degree $0$.
+\begin{prop} The homology of $\Quilt(T)$ is free of rank one and concentrated in degree $0$.
 In particular, any quilt $(W,T)$ of degree $0$ represents the class generating $H_0(\Quilt(T))$. \end{prop} \begin{proof} The double complex $\Quilt(T)_{\bullet,\bullet}$ is concentrated in the third quadrant and thus its horizontal filtration